-By offering grades Kindergarten through 12th, we are able to help students develop a rich love for learning from childhood and into adolescence.
+By offering grades 9 through 12, we are able to help students develop a rich love for learning from adolescence and into adulthood.
 Through The Guild at Raphael Village, Raphael Academy students also have the opportunity to continue their education into adulthood upon completing their primary and secondary studies.

 Small Classes Bring Meaningful Connections

 Social interaction and relationship-building are fundamental aspects of educating our differently-abled students so that they may become active participants in their communities.
 Our ideal classroom size maintains a 7:2 student-to-teacher/assistant ratio, though class size may vary depending on the particular composition and needs of a given class.
 Small classes give our teachers the chance to know each student personally, gain insight into their unique personalities, and identify each student’s strengths and challenges.

 As an add-on service, Raphael Academy collaborates with a board-certified Applied Behavioral Analyst to offer Functional Behavior Assessments, individualized Behavior Intervention Plans (BIPs), staff training and support, and to promote the use of Applied Behavioral Analysis (ABA) principles within the classroom setting on an as-needed basis.

 Educator and philosopher Rudolf Steiner developed Waldorf education to create a holistic learning model to support the physical, mental, and spiritual education of all students.
 The Camphill Movement, founded in 1940 by Karl König and informed by Steiner’s philosophies, is a worldwide initiative to establish socially supportive communities of people with and without disabilities.